jpulgarin/django-tokenapi/README.md

 3. Prepend "Basic " (including the trailing space) to the resulting Base64 encoded string

-If, in the same request, you provide credentials via both request parameters and the Authorization header, the Authorization header will be used for authentication.
+If, in the same request, you provide credentials via both request parameters and the Authorization header, the request parameters will be used for authentication.

 Acknowledgements
 ----------------